 There’s lots to do around the garden at this time of year.
 Here’s a list of jobs to do now.

-You’ll find more than 50 gardening jobs and projects to do this month, including how to care for clivias, tidy up roses and plant shady areas under trees, in the November issue of ABC Gardening Australia magazine, out now.
+You’ll find more than 50 gardening jobs and projects to do this month, including how to care for gardenias and help unhappy house plants, in the March issue of ABC Gardening Australia magazine, out now.